iterami/Docs.htm/common/guides/json.md

     1
   ],

-  // Array of any number of entities.
+  // Required array of any number of entities.
   "entities": [
     {
-       // Global alpha value for all vertices.
+       // Optional global alpha value for all vertices.
       "alpha": 1,

-       // If rotate-y will change to make entity face camera.
+       // Optional.
+If rotate-y will change to make entity face camera.
       "billboard": false,

-      // If the entity should be drawn or not.
+      // Optional.
+If the entity should be drawn or not.
       "draw": true,

-      // How the vertices should be drawn.
+      // Optional.
+How the vertices should be drawn.
       "draw_type": "TRIANGLE_STRIP",

-      // Rotation of entity.
+      // Optional rotation of entity.
       "rotate-x": 0,
       "rotate-y": 0,
       "rotate-z": 0,

-      // Position of entity relative to `0, 0, 0`.
+      // Optional position of entity relative to `0, 0, 0`.
       "translate-x": 0,
       "translate-y": 0,
       "translate-z": 0,

-      // Array of numbers between 0 and 1 indicating the color of each vertex.
+      // Required array of numbers between 0 and 1 indicating the color of each vertex.
       // Each row is: red, green, blue, alpha "vertex_colors": [
         1, 0, 0, 1,